 There was not even a thank you for opting in or giving you my personal details!
 The question is, where do you want me to go from here?
 It is one of the easiest things to direct people to different landing pages depending on what they have selected.
 If I’m undecided surely you want to be telling me why I should be voting for you.
 If I’m “in” surely you need to be thanking me and reaffirming I’ve made the right decision?

-I had to dig around to find the email sign up, initially searching the site and ending up at this page.
+I had to dig around to find the email sign up.
 The form only had one extra question compared to the Conservatives, asking about whether I was a member.